2020 USGC Middle and Elementary School Division Nationals Information

 5th Grade and Younger: 35

 Students may also qualify for the 2020 US Geography Championships (and International Geography Bee) Middle School and Elementary Division National Championships by qualifying for the USGC/IGB Junior Varsity Division’s National Championships on the A, B, or C Set version of the National Qualifying Exam.
-These are offered at all National History Bee and Bowl Varsity and Junior Varsity Regional and State tournament sites.
+These were offered at all National History Bee and Bowl Varsity and Junior Varsity Regional and State tournament sites prior to the cancellation of the remaining in-person tournaments in early March 2020 due to Covid-19.
 Students must finish in the top half of JV students at their site, or otherwise finish above the A, B, or C Set National Median Scores, or score 40 or higher (if in 7th or 8th grade) or 25 or higher (if in 6th grade and younger).
 Qualifying on the basis of scoring at least 40 or 25 only qualifies eligible students for the Middle School or Elementary National Championships, not the JV one though.

 Students only need to qualify off any one of the five versions of the USGC National Qualifying Exam.
 A non-qualifying score on any other version of the Exam does not disqualify a student from attending Nationals.
 The qualification process for the USGC National Championships is also identical to the qualification process for the US National Championships of the International Geography Bee (i.e. all students who qualify for the one competition qualify for the other).

 Finally, Middle School and Elementary School students who finish in the top 50% of students in an International Geography Bee Regional Quiz Tournament also qualify for USGC Nationals.
 At these tournaments, 7th and 8th graders compete together, and students in 6th grade and younger compete together.
 Students can qualify for Nationals by finishing either in the top 50% of students in their specific grade (for 6th-8th graders), among all 5th graders and younger (for Elementary School students), or in the combined totals of 7th & 8th graders OR the combined totals of all 6th graders and younger.

 Age Divisions at Nationals